|Xbox One S||PlayStation 4|

 Microsoft's Xbox One and Sony's PlayStation 4 are constantly evolving — both consoles have gotten slimmer designs, new features and, naturally, lots of big games since they first launched.
 The Xbox One has tons of entertainment apps and can play a bunch of Xbox 360 and Xbox games, while the PS4 has continued to double-down on blockbuster exclusives and user-friendliness.
 There are even spruced-up versions of both systems that offer 4K gaming.

-More importantly, the Xbox One and PS4 both have tons of great games, and are both available for less than $300.
-But which console should you choose?
-We've put the Xbox One and PS4 up against each other in an eight-round brawl to determine which system is strongest.
+More importantly, the Xbox One and PS4 both have tons of great games, and are both available for less than $300 (£300/AU$550).
+Here's how Sony's and Microsoft's flagship gaming systems stack up.

-Both PS4 and Xbox One play many of this generation's best titles, from third-party blockbusters such as Fortnite: Battle Royale, Monster Hunter: World, and Resident Evil 7, to beloved indies like Shovel Knight, Inside and Rocket League.
+Both PS4 and Xbox One play many of this generation's best titles, from third-party blockbusters such as Red Dead Redemption 2, Call of Duty: Black Ops 4 and Assassin's Creed Odyssey to beloved indies like Celeste, Stardew Valley and Shovel Knight.

-That's not to say the Xbox One is devoid of great first party games — titles such as Gears of War 4, Halo 5, Forza Horizon 3 and Sunset Overdrive are all major standouts.
-Xbox One is the only console you can play the wildly popular shooter PlayerUnknown's Battlegrounds on, and is the exclusive console home to major indie games such as Tacoma and Cuphead.
+That's not to say the Xbox One is devoid of great first party games — titles such as Forza Horizon 4, Gears of War 4, Halo 5 and Sunset Overdrive are all major standouts.
+Xbox One is the only console you can play PlayerUnknown's Battlegrounds on, though the even more-popular Fortnite is on both.

 Most sports games come to both systems, though Sony's MLB: The Show series is exclusive to PlayStation.
 PS4 has a healthier fighting game lineup (Street Fighter V, Guilty Gear Xrd: Revelator 2, King of Fighters XIV), though Microsoft's platform is the exclusive home to Killer Instinct.